vlourme/SpotifyChecker/README.md

   --output TEXT      Output file (e.g.: output.txt)
   --help             Show this message and exit.
 ```

+## Captured details
+This checker captures these things:
+- Country (as ISO code)
+- Plan
+- Family Owner

 ## TODO
 Check __Projects__ tab to see TODOs